mito753/CTF/2021/K3RN3LCTF/Pwn_on_the_hook/README.md

 (5) Rewrite the return address that returns from printf to the main function to the address of "add esp, 0x100; ret".

-When returning from printf to the main function in the above procedure, system ('/ bin / sh') can be started after "add esp, 0x100; ret".
+When returning from printf to the main function in the above procedure, system ('/bin/sh') can be started after "add esp, 0x100; ret".

 The address of Stack pivot is obtained below.